ProsiaLAB/knowledge/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 ## Theories of Planet Formation

 Planets are diverse and thus are the theories defining their formation.
 Giant planets which are mainly composed of hydrogen and helium, often dictate the orbital architecture of the planetary systems they form in due to theie sheer size [@DAngelo2018].
 Two formation pathways for them have been extensively studied, first being the core accreted nucleation and other other being disk instability.
 For terrestrial planets, the picture is more uncertain and complex, with a chain of events that leads to formation of pebbles from dust grains, planetesimals from pebbles, planetary embroys from planetesimals and eventually planets from planetary embryos.
 For our inner solar system itself, there are multiple competeing as well as established theories like the [[The Nice Model of Solar System Formation and Evolution|Nice model]] [@Tsiganis2005].
-The role of migration cannot be understated either, with theories like *Grand Tack hypothesis* in the fray [@Izidoro2018].
+The role of [[Planetary Migration|migration]] cannot be understated either, with theories like *Grand Tack hypothesis* in the fray [@Izidoro2018].

 ## From Clouds to Disks to Planets